Predicting Human Perceptions of Robot Performance During Navigation Tasks: Findings

 We compared human prediction performance with a variety of classifiers, including a random forest and neural networks.

 \textbf{Method:} Machine learning (ML) models were evaluated on the same samples shown to the human annotators ($n=120$).
 The rest of the data was used for training ($n=2280$) and validation ($n=569$).
-One model was trained for each combination of feature sets shown to the human annotators (\textit{Facial-Only}, \textit{Nav.-Only}, and \textit{Nav.$+$Facial}).
+We trained one model for each combination of feature sets shown to the human annotators (\textit{Facial-Only}, \textit{Nav.-Only}, and \textit{Nav.+Facial}).
 The \textit{Nav.} feature set included occupied space near the robot, which we encoded using a ResNet-18 representation \cite{he2016deep}.
+We repeated training for each model 10 times with varying random seeds.
 The Random Forest (RF) used 100 trees and the depth was grown until leaves had less than 2 samples.
 The neural networks had a number of parameters on the same order of magnitude: $\num{5.4e6}$ for a Multi-Layer Perceptron (MLP), $\num{2.1e6}$ for a message-passing Graph Neural Network (GNN) \cite{battaglia2018relational}, and $\num{6.5e6}$ for a Transformer (T) \cite{vaswani2017attention}.
 Networks were trained using minibatch gradient descent with the Adam optimizer and cross-entropy loss.
 Learning rate, batch size, and dropout were chosen using grid search with validation-based early stopping~\cite{prechelt2002early}.
 We also compared all these models with a random sampling baseline.

 \textbf{Results:} As is shown in Table \ref{tbl:human-results}, ML models outperformed both human-level performance and random baseline in all cases when measured via $F_1$-Score.
-When measured using Accuracy and Mean Absolute Error, ML models performed the best, except for Intention when using \textit{Nav.$+$Facial} features.
-These outcomes indicate that our implicit feedback data contain useful information that can be leveraged by ML models to predict users' impressions of robot performance.
-Further, ML models trained with \textit{Nav.-Only} and \textit{Nav.$+$Facial} features outperformed those trained with \textit{Facial-Only} features.
-This result aligns with our observation in Sec. \ref{sec:human_procedure} on the criticality of Navigation features in comparison to Facial Expressions.
+When measured using Accuracy and Mean Absolute Error, ML models performed the best, except for Intention when using \textit{Nav.+Facial} features.
+These outcomes indicate that our implicit feedback data contained useful information that can be leveraged by ML models to predict users' \thrirevision{perceptions} of robot performance.
+Further, ML models trained with \textit{Nav.-Only} and \textit{Nav.+Facial} features outperformed those trained with \textit{Facial-Only} features.
+This finding aligns with our observation in Sec. \ref{sec:human_procedure} on the criticality of the \textit{Nav.} features in comparison to the \textit{Facial} features on performance prediction.